pacokwon/obsidian-lds-scriptures-plugin/README.md

 # LDS Scriptures Reference Plugin for Obsidian

 Easily insert your favorite scripture verses in Obsidian!
 This code is an adaptation of the wonderful @pacokwon.
 I've updated and expanded it while he's on his mission in New York.
+When he returns I plan to merge this repository with his.

 ---